norshtein/open-service-broker-azure/docs/disaster-recovery/cosmosdb-multi-region.md

 This example will update existing  `myCosmosDB` instance to have one read region with auto failover enabled.

-### 2. Create *-registered service instance in another Cloud Foundry cluster
+### 2. Create *-registered service instance in backup Cloud Foundry cluster

 `-*registered` services are used to register existing Cosmos instances and provide credential of existing Cosmos instances.
-This kinds of service should be only used for DR. In provision step, it takes resource group name, database account name and possible database name as parameters, finds the database account and gets the credential of the account.
+This kind of service should be only used for disaster recovery.
+In provision step, it takes resource group name, database account name and possible database name as parameters, finds the database account and gets the credential of the account.
 In bind step, it will return gotten credentials.
 In deprovision step, it does nothing.
 For detailed information of these services, see [here](./modules/cosmosdb.md).

 For each service instance in primary Cloud Foundry cluster, you need to create a `*-registered` service instance in the backup Cloud Foundry cluster.
 So that when a disaster happens in the Azure region where your primary cluster is located, you can continue to use the Cosmos service instance in the backup cluster.